eitanste/Biking-right/README.md

 4. (Optional) If you have the 3D printed adapter, mount the sensors on the pedals using the adapter.
 5. Upload the pedal_sensors.ino file to your Arduino board using the Arduino IDE.
 6. Install the necessary Python libraries: pygame, random, serial.
+   Run following command in your terminal to install pandas using pip on your windows device
+'''bash
+pip install pandas
+'''

 ## Usage